 Genworth’s team experience

-Beyond being an impactful way to support Habitat HM, our Playhouse Build Challenge also provides an incredible team building experience.
+Beyond being an impactful way to support Habitat HMD, our Playhouse Build Challenge also provides an incredible team building experience.

 For president and CEO of Genworth Canada, Stuart Levings, the teams’ collaboration really stood out to him.

 “This year we decided to bring teams together from different departments… and frankly, it just proves the point that when we collaborate, we do better.”

 For Chin, this has been a fantastic opportunity to work with co-workers she might not have otherwise collaborated with and was an experience that will enhance their relationships moving forward.